Get to know the Sámi people in Lapland

 The Sámi are the only indigenous people within the European Union area and are indigenous Finno-Ugric people which lived in northern parts of Finland, Norway and Sweden.

-The total Sámi population is estimated to be over 75,000, with the majority living in Norway and
+The total Sámi population is estimated to be approximately 80,000, with the majority living in Norway.

 Until very recently reindeer herding was the basis of the Sami economy and you can still explore the Sami people and see how they have lived together with their reindeer.

 Map of Lapland in Norway, Sweden and Finland

 If you want to know more about Sami culture and traditions it is a good start to join a festival.